ZWT006/legged_control/README.md

 2. Compile the `ocs2_legged_robot_ros` package with [catkin tools](https://catkin-tools.readthedocs.io/en/latest/)
    instead of `catkin_make`.
 It will take you about ten minutes.
    ```
+   # if in Ubuntu20.04 there are error about `Unable to find either executable ‘empy‘ or Python module ‘em‘... try`
+   # add : -DPYTHON_EXECUTABLE=/usr/bin/python3
    catkin config -DCMAKE_BUILD_TYPE=RelWithDebInfo
    catkin build ocs2_legged_robot_ros ocs2_self_collision_visualization
    ```